bazzdragon/collect_the_gifts/README.md

 # Collect the Gifts

-A fun pygame game where you help Santa collect gifts into his bag!
+A school project where i had to vibe code a christmas game.

 ## Game Description